htutuncu/Java-React-Camp/README.md

 # Java-React-Camp
-Software Developer Training Camp Java &amp; React
+Software Developer Training Camp with Java and React.